Value of service contracts for ICT businesses

 The client base will also tend to be more committed to the ICT business having in many cases carried out a certain amount of due diligence to make sure that the ICT company will meet their requirements and offer a good quality service, before signing up to a long term contract.

-For a prospective buyer, longer contract terms reduce the risk of the acquisition, and allow the new ownership time to build their own relationship with the client base well before the contract renewal date.
+So, for a prospective buyer, longer contract terms reduce the risk of the acquisition, and allow the new ownership time to build their own relationship with the client base well before the contract renewal date.

 Would you like advice on preparing your IT support and telecoms business for sale?